embeddedartistry/athena-bootloader/README.md

 ### Arduino SDK Installation

-In order for the Arduino IDE to access the information, you need to place the `ariadne-bootloader` repository within the `hardware/` folder of your "Sketchbook Location".
+In order for the Arduino IDE to access the information, you need to place the `athena-bootloader` repository within the `hardware/` folder of your "Sketchbook Location".
 You can find this location by viewing the Arduino IDE settings.
 The default location is often the `Arduino/` folder in your home directory or in `Documents/`.

 For our system, which is OS X, the Sketchbook location is: